Noise Exploration Program To Understand Noise Emitted by Seagoing ships

 The objective of this project –in the broadest sense- is to mitigate the noise from seagoing vessels at berth.

-In order to reach the objective of this project.
-The following goals and deliverables are summarized:
+In order to achieve the objectives of this project, the following goals can be summarized:

 - Gaining more insight into the ship noise problems in ports collaborating in this project.
 Information available for Project Board members only.